The concept of Domification embodies the universal life pattern that emerges within the human being.

-The Houses system represents the dynamic extension of the individual faculties originating from the Ascendant, and that unfolds in the key sectors of human experience, overlapping the archetypal contents given by the simple planetary presences in the zodiacal signs.
-It is the bridge between two realities, one still potential, the other representing the dialectic moment in which the being meets the world and becomes an individual; it is the passage of the unconscious towards the conscience, of the light towards the thought.
+The Houses system is a dynamic extension of individual faculties originating from the Ascendant.
+It plays a crucial role in human experience as it overlaps with archetypal contents given by planetary presences in the zodiac signs.
+This system bridges two realities; one is still potential, and the other represents the moment an individual meets the world and becomes self-aware.
+It symbolises the journey of the unconscious towards the conscience and the passage from light towards the thought.

-The cosmic order, witnessed by an annual revolution which expresses in the twelve symbols of the zodiac the ever-changing energetic relationships between the Sun and the Earth – the alternation of the seasons – reveals itself in the daily equatorial motion, where the twelve sections are the earthly counterpart of the heavenly archetype.
-A form is born that is static and, simultaneously, dynamic, unravelling over time, and tells of the rise, growth and decline of our daily microcosm.
+The cosmic order is manifested by the annual revolution expressed in the zodiac’s twelve symbols, representing the ever-changing energetic relationships between the Sun and the Earth – the alternation of the seasons.
+The yearly course is in analogy with the daily equatorial movement, where the twelve Houses are the earthly counterpart of the celestial archetype.
+This process gives birth to a form that is static and dynamic simultaneously.
+It is static because it is symbolically already completed and dynamic because it requires time to develop its potentialities, which occur in the arising, growing, and declining of our daily microcosm.

-The cross scheme is a reference model; think of it as a structure that ‘isolates’ the planes of human representation according to a space division into hemispheres and quadrants, offering the unborn child – symbolically represented by the centre of the cross – a system of spatial orientation.
-In this sense, the unborn child is ‘squared’, inserted in a subdivision of space at right angles.
-The symbolism of the number 4 takes on the value of ‘petrifying’, of fixing the anima mundi within an individuality .
-This process becomes necessary because there is no ‘space’ except when the subjective vision arises, creating the need for a reference system that can relate the self with those who at that point become the objects of his experience, the non-self.
+The cross scheme serves as a reference model, providing a structure that divides the planes of human representation into hemispheres and quadrants.
+It offers the unborn child a spatial orientation system by symbolically representing the unborn child as the centre of the cross.
+This positioning “squares” the child and places them within a space subdivision at right angles.
+In this sense, the symbolism of the number 4 represents the entry of anima mundi into individuality , a necessary process because space only exists when subjective vision arises, creating a need for a reference system that can relate the self to the objects of experience, meaning the non-self.

-The horizontal axis, the Ascendant-Descendant line, identifies the event’s horizon – in our case, the place of birth – which divides the space into what is visible (the sky) from what is hidden by the Earth’s mass.
-In this first and immediate representation, the ‘sky’ is synonymous with the awareness of the external world made possible by the senses, which tune in, so to speak, to represent a humanised universe.
+The Ascendant-Descendant line, situated along the horizontal axis, serves as an identifier of the event’s horizon, in our case, the place of birth, that separates the visible space (sky) from the hidden space obscured by the Earth’s mass.
+This initial and primary representation of the ‘sky’ symbolises the perception of the external world made possible by the senses, which tune in, so to speak, to represent a humanised universe.

 The vision of science

-Continuing along the lines of thought leading to this ‘humanisation’ of reality, one cannot help but notice that even the scientific community sometimes uses methodological principles that identify an inclusive role for the observer beyond pure objective experimental data.
-In the formulation, for example, of the Strong Anthropic Principle (SAP), the universe’s laws must be compatible with the observer’s consciousness; that is, the universal constants allow conscious life development.
-But the Participatory Anthropic Principle (PAP) goes even further, postulating that the universe needs an intelligent observer who triggers the collapse of the wave function, which decays from a superposition of states into a relatively concrete reality.
-It is the concept underlying the Copenhagen interpretation of quantum mechanics, according to which the phenomenon becomes real only when observed during an experiment.
-In other words, the observer’s consciousness is necessary to give meaning to the universe.
+In the quest for a more “humanised” reality, it is worth noting that even the scientific community employs methodological principles that acknowledge an inclusive role for the observer beyond mere objective experimental data.
+For instance, the Strong Anthropic Principle (SAP) posits that the laws of the universe must be compatible with the observer’s consciousness, allowing for the development of conscious life.
+The Participatory Anthropic Principle (PAP) takes this a step further, suggesting that the universe requires an intelligent observer to trigger the collapse of the wave function, which transforms a superposition of states into a relatively concrete reality.
+This principle underpins the Copenhagen interpretation of quantum mechanics, according to which phenomena only become real when observed in the context of an experiment.
+In sum, the observer’s consciousness is essential in giving meaning to the universe.

-Stephen Hawking’s proposal stands on a more cosmological level, which is still valid to continue our discussion.
-In his theory of imaginary time, the universe has neither beginning nor end.
-Trying to solve the paradox given by a singularity – the Big Bang, he leverages the concept of imaginary numbers that transform the time parameter of spacetime coordinates into a space coordinate.
-In this scenario, the singularity appears like any other point in boundless four-dimensional spacetime, except to arise as a singularity in ordinary time.
+Stephen Hawking’s proposed theory operates on a cosmological level, which still remains relevant to our ongoing discussion.
+In his theory of imaginary time, he posits that the universe is without a definitive beginning or end.
+To solve the paradox presented by the singularity – known as the Big Bang – he utilises the concept of imaginary numbers, which transform the temporal parameter of spacetime coordinates into spatial coordinates.
+In this scenario, the singularity presents itself as any other point within the infinite four-dimensional spacetime, except to arise as a singularity in ordinary time.

 The metaphysical expression

-It is interesting to note in this regard how Guénon, speaking of the realisation of the integral or universal man – and greatly anticipating Hawking’s idea – cites the need to leave the representation of a temporal succession to access simultaneity, transforming time in a fourth spatial dimension.
-The primordial point, without shape and dimensions, is opposed to itself, creating the first determination of space – the distance – which in the temporal condition becomes movement; it is the centre from which it measures the entire spatial extension through the expansion of the six directions cross or cardinal points.
-The primordial point can be identified with all the potential points of space successively – or simultaneously by leaving the temporal condition.
-Space is the pure power of being, the passive element; any point within this spatial representation is comparable to a centre of being in the representation space, but only in a virtual way until it is assimilated to the primordial point.
+The works of Guénon shed light on the realisation of the integral or universal man; he anticipates Hawking’s idea and emphasises the need to relinquish the representation of time as a temporal succession to access simultaneity.
+This involves transforming time into a fourth spatial dimension.
+The primordial point, which is formless and dimensionless, is self-opposed, creating the first definition of space, the distance, which becomes a movement in the temporal condition.
+It is the centre from which the entire spatial extension is measured through the six-direction cross.
+All potential space points can be identified with the primordial point in succession or simultaneously by transcending the temporal condition.
+Space is the pure power of being, the passive element, and every point within this spatial representation is comparable to a centre of being in the representation space, but only virtually until it is assimilated to the primordial point.

-By transposing the image in a metaphysical key, we see the principle ‘man’ (which is not to be understood limited to the human figure, male and female, as we know it) at work.
-It represents the ‘power’ of the universe to know itself, not precisely in a teleological or finalistic sense – because the finality assumes a time’s arrow – but as the very being of the universe, of the “whole”.
-The possibility for the universe of being ‘two’, reflecting itself through the extension of a spacetime process, constitutes one of its boundless possibilities.
+By transposing the image in a metaphysical key, we can observe the ‘man’ principle (which is not restricted to the human form, male and female, as we know it) represents the universe’s ability to comprehend itself, not in a teleological or finalistic sense, as this would imply a progression of time, but as the very being of the universe, of the “whole”.
+One of the limitless possibilities of the universe is its ability to exist as ‘two’, reflecting itself via the extension of a spacetime process.

-Let us now return to the configuration of the local space.
-In the two-dimensional horoscope representation, the vertical and horizontal axes of the cross represent the active and passive principle, respectively.
-Although not localised, the central or primordial point of the macrocosm cross, once space is created, becomes the centre of the universal manifestation.
-By symbolic transposition, it becomes the centre of man, that is, the ego.
-From this point of self-awareness – the ether or the quintessence of alchemists – the elements of the quaternary (Fire, Air, Water, Earth) descend by order of production, not to be understood as the material and gross substances, but as the principles or primordial causes at the origin of their physical manifestation.
+Let us now focus on the configuration of the local space.
+In the two-dimensional horoscope representation, the vertical and horizontal axes of the cross signify the active and passive principles, respectively.
+Although not localised, the central or primordial point of the cross of the macrocosm, upon the creation of space, assumes the position of the centre of universal manifestation.
+By means of symbolic transposition, it is transformed into the centre of man, that is, the ego.
+From this point of self-awareness, the ether or the quintessence of alchemists, the elements of the quaternary (Fire, Air, Water, Earth) descend in order of production.
+These elements are not to be interpreted as material and gross substances but as primordial principles or causes at the origin of physical manifestation.

 The meaning of the horizon in human experience

-The merging of intuition and sensation, of inner sense and objective expression, is represented by Rudolf Steiner – the founder of anthroposophy – in the soul’s tripartite division, the formative principle of waking consciousness, which continually awakens life from the unconscious condition of the dreamless sleep.
-In the sentient soul, the perception of an object gives rise to its representation, following which a process takes place between the soul and the ego (the latter for Steiner is what experiences the sensation of permanence through memory), giving rise to the duration of knowledge.
-In the rational or affective soul, the ego directs its activity towards elaborating the objects of perception, preparing their contents intimately.
-Finally, in the conscious soul, the ego becomes independent of external events, becoming self-knowledge, an internal process that reflects itself in universality.
-The soul principle splits into three parts for ease of understanding, but in reality, it is a single body that unfolds its potential within time.
+Rudolf Steiner, the founder of anthroposophy, represents the merging of intuition and sensation, of inner sense and objective expression, through his tripartition of the soul.
+This formative principle of waking consciousness constantly awakens life from the unconscious state of dreamless sleep.
+The sentient soul, for Steiner, perceives an object and generates its representation, which leads to a process between the soul and the ego.
+The latter experiences the sensation of permanence through memory and gives rise to the duration of knowledge.
+In the rational or affective soul, the ego directs its activity towards elaborating the objects of perception and intimately preparing their contents.
+Finally, in the conscious soul, the ego becomes independent of external events, becomes self-knowledge, and reflects itself in universality through an internal process.
+Although the soul principle is split into three parts for ease of understanding, it is, in fact, a single body that unfolds its potential over time.

 The evolutionary principle

-Now, we come to the meaning of the vertical axis of the incarnation cross.
-The intersection point with the horizontal axis represents a core of self-awareness that takes on an individual value.
-It is precisely the formal manifestation of the hierogamy between Heaven and Earth – the Active and the Passive, the Spirit and the Soul, the Pneuma (breath) and the Matter – that meet on the horizontal axis.
-The vertical axis provides direction to the existence, penetration of the embodied self into the forms of the objective world – the Midheaven.
-In the opposite sense, it is a descent into the inner core of one’s being, as the symbolism of the Imum Coeli indicates.
+We now come to the meaning of the vertical axis of the incarnation cross.
+Its intersection point with the horizontal axis signifies an individual’s core of self-awareness, which takes on a unique value.
+This intersection represents the formal manifestation of the hierogamy between Heaven and Earth, depicting the meeting of the Active and the Passive, the Spirit and the Soul, the Pneuma (breath) and the Matter.
+The vertical axis – the Midheaven – governs the embodied self’s existence and penetration into the forms of the objective world.
+In the opposite sense, it represents a descent into the inner core of one’s being, as indicated by the symbolism of the Imum Coeli.